nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/warmup/README.md

 head.
 Yummy!!!
 I like head.
 He come Christmass eve and eat till full, usualy 7-9 kids a year then he go to sleep and wait till next time.
 Just because you aint scared of monster dont mean he wont eat ya.
-Some times eats parents too,forgot to say that earlier.
+Some times eats parents too, forgot to say that earlier.

                           Credits: Krogg <krogg.no.to.spam@inspace.net>
 ```